 Plenty of us overlook something as simple as staying hydrated.
 Drinking enough (or not enough) water can make a huge difference to your milk supply, so make sure that you drink a glass of water before and after feeding your baby.

 Water is one of the most important factors to keep your body from being dehydrated.
 Natural ingredients that boost the supply of breast milk: water is extremely essential but the key here is to drink a sufficient amount. | Source: Pixabay

 The monounsaturated fats found in certain nuts (e.g. almonds, macadamia nuts) can make your milk richer.
 Nuts are rich in vitamins, minerals, and calories, making them a great source of nutrients.

 If you love Thai food then you probably would dig this one.

-According to Practo, green papaya is very popular in promoting or increasing the flow of a mother’s milk across Asia.
-This is because consumption increases oxytocin produced, that leads to an increase in the production of milk.
+Green papaya is very popular in promoting or increasing the flow of a mother’s milk across Asia.
+This is because consumption increases oxytocin produced, which leads to an increase in the production of milk.